 Get our regular email updates with the latest travel tech news, tips, and articles.
 We'll also send over a free 5000-word guide to get you started!

 The Bottom Line

-At $139 for the advertising-supported model (US only) or $189 for the international version, it may well be one of the best travel technology investments you can make.
+If you’re a regular reader, it may well be one of the best travel technology investments you can make.